anasm-17/DSA_collaborative_prep/Problem_sets/stairs/problem_statement.md

 ##### Difficulty: Easy

 ## Problem statement
-You will be given an integer input N and your job is to print a staircase with exactly that many levels.
+You will be given an integer input N and your job is to append to a list a staircase with exactly that many levels.

 #### Expected output